 Students studying Life Skills courses will be subject to the same 'N' Determination processes as outlined above.
 Section 11 of this policy provides additional details relevant to Life Skills courses but, where specific information is not provided, general information under Section 12 will apply.

 Section 12 is continued on the following page.

-The Procedure for the Use of 'N' Determination Warning Letters - A Summary of JBHS Policy
+12.6 Summary of Procedures for the Use of 'N' Determination Warning Letters